StuntsPT/NCBI_Mass_Downloader/README.md

     python NCBI_downloader.py "user@email-address.com" "Query term" "database" outfile.fasta

 Notes:
-* The program will not overwrite anything in the output file, but rather append sequences to it!
+* The program will not overwrite anything in the output file, but rather append sequences to it;
-* For now the *fasta* format is hard-coded in the program, but this may change at a later date.
+* For now the *fasta* format is hard-coded in the program, but this may change should there be demand for it;
-* *Query term* can take any argument just like in the website search engine (eg. "Lacerta monticola[organism]").
+* *Query term* can take any argument just like in the website search engine (eg. "Lacerta monticola[organism]");
 * The program uses the Entrez module from [biopython](https://github.com/biopython/biopython).
-A big Kudos to the authors;
+A big Kudos to the authors.

 ##Dependencies:
 * pyhton (2 or 3) (and the standard lib);
-* [PyQt4](http://www.riverbankcomputing.com/software/pyqt/intro) for the GUI version;
+* [PyQt5](http://www.riverbankcomputing.com/software/pyqt/intro) for the GUI version.

 ##License:
 GPLv3

 ##Known limitations:
 * There is **NO** argument checking of any kind.
-If there is a problem with your arguments, you will see no *hand holding* of any kind.
-Just plain error messages.
+If there is a problem with your arguments, you will see no *hand holding* of any kind, just plain python error messages.

 ##Found a bug?
 Or would like a feature added?
-Or maybe just wanto to drop some feedback?
+Or maybe drop some feedback?
-Just open an issue on github!
+Just open an issue on github.